NethermindEth/dotnet-libp2p/docs/README.md

 ```

 - The `downChannel` is used to receive from and send data to the transport layer.
 - `context` holds information about local and remote peers.
-It allows to initiate more conversations withing the current session.
+It allows more connections to be initiated within the current session.

 ### Further exploration
 - Add [logging and tracing](./logging-tracing.md)
 - Go check samples dir!
 It include chat apps, pubsub, discovery and more
-- If protocol symmetric(listen and dial share the same logic), consider using `SymmetricProtocol` helper as base class.
+- If the protocol is symmetric (i.e. listen and dial share the same logic), consider using `SymmetricProtocol` helper as base class.
 - Need more information about other connected peers - check `IPeerStore`
 - Conventions and more potentially useful tips can be found in [the best practices list](./development/best-practices.md)